junjizhi/accessible-combobox/README.md

 This repo implements a WAI-ARIA v1.2 compliant combobox with a listbox and a dropdown button.

+For more details, please check out my blog: [Building an Accessible Combobox](https://blog.junjizhi.com/all/technical/2020/10/18/a11y-combobox.html)

 ## Demo

 ![accessible combobox demo gif](https://user-images.githubusercontent.com/2715151/96359280-03a79d80-10df-11eb-909b-be8eed0ee6b8.gif)